-You must be registered in advance (separately to your UCAS application) to take the assessment – the registration deadline is 15 October 2016.
+You must be registered in advance (separately to your UCAS application) to take the assessment – the registration deadline for the 2017 admissions round will be announced later in the year (most likely in mid-October 2017).
 Your assessment centre must register you for the pre-interview assessment; you’re not able to register yourself.

-The pre-interview written assessment for AMES will be taken on 2 November 2016.
+The pre-interview written assessment for AMES will be taken on [sometime in early November 2017].
 Please check the Admissions Testing Service website for scheduled start times.

 Please note that your performance in the pre-interview assessment will not be considered in isolation, but will be taken into account alongside the other elements of your application.

 A specimen paper has been produced to allow you to sample the written assessment format and practice under timed conditions.
 It is not expected that you will answer every question correctly; the written assessment is designed to be challenging.
 Even some strong candidates may not complete the paper in the time allowed; it is designed to distinguish across our field of high-calibre applicants.

 Experience with similar assessments and from trials indicates that, on average, typical applicants to the most highly selective undergraduate courses (who are by definition academically very able) will gain approximately half of the available marks.
 The best applicants will score more highly, but only relatively few are expected to gain more than 80% of the available marks.